-The temple had to be rebuilt after French forces destroyed the pagoda as they withdrew in 1954 following the end of the Indochinese war.
+The temple had to be rebuilt after French forces destroyed the One Pillar Pagoda as they withdrew in 1954 following the end of the Indochinese war.

-Duong’s Restaurant in Hanoi old quarter is simply amazing.
-The owner and head chef has appeared on both Vietnam Top Chef and Ironchef Vietnam which means the food is definitely going to be top drawer.
+Duong’s Restaurant in Hanoi’s Old Quarter is simply amazing.
+The owner and head chef has appeared on both Vietnam Top Chef and Ironchef Vietnam which means you can expect the food to be top drawer.

 Additionally, the waiting service was on another level at Duong’s.
-Each food item is described and explained as you receive them and boy do they just keep coming!
+Each food item is exactly as described and you are given detailed explanations as you receive each dish.

 Recent modernizations have brought the museum to life by wonderfully presenting exhibits across 4 levels.
 There are over 28,000 objects here relating to women in Vietnam that have been collected since the 1970’s.

-Lookout for heroic and poignant stories of women throughout war torn Vietnam in modern history.
-This is definitely a worthwhile stop on your Hanoi itinerary.
+Lookout for heroic and poignant stories of women throughout war torn Vietnam in recent and modern history.
+This museum is definitely a worthwhile stop on your Hanoi itinerary.